angelopollari187-hub/ai-soc-triage/README.md

 - Risk scoring and confidence levels
 - Batch processing for multiple log scenarios
 - Automated incident response recommendations
+-
+## 💡 Why This Matters

+This project simulates a real SOC workflow by:
+- Reducing alert fatigue through automated triage
+- Mapping raw logs to MITRE ATT&CK techniques
+- Prioritizing threats based on severity and confidence
+- Generating actionable response steps for analysts

+This reflects how modern SOC teams investigate and respond to security incidents.

 ## Detection Capabilities